RRAT J1913+1330: an extremely variable and puzzling pulsar: Observation and Data Analysis

 \section{Observation and Data Analysis}

 To investigate the detailed emission properties of J1913$+$1330, we conducted a series of five observations using the FAST telescope~\citep{Jiang19} on August 17, December 16 and 25 of 2019, September 27 of 2021, and January 14 of 2022, totalling 8.9 hr.
 We used the 19-beam receiver, which covers a frequency range of 1000$-$1500\,MHz with 4096 channels.
-The channelized signals were recorded using the Reconfigurable Open Architecture Computing Hardware generation 2~\citep[ROACH 2,][]{Hickish16} and sampled at 8-bit, stored in the PSRFITS search mode format\cite{Hotan04}.
+The channelized signals were recorded using the Reconfigurable Open Architecture Computing Hardware generation 2~\citep[ROACH 2,][]{Hickish16} and sampled at 8-bit, stored in the PSRFITS search mode format~\citep{Hotan04}.
 The sample time was set to 49.153$\mu$s.
-During the observations, on August 17, we observed J1913$+$1330 for 0.9 hr using all 19 beams and two polarizations.
+During the observations, on August 17, we observed J1913$+$1330 for 0.9 hr by the central beam of the 19-beam receiver with two polarizations and recorded data from all beams.
 For the remaining observations, signals were recorded only from the central beam of the multibeam receiver, but with four polarizations.
 The observation durations for December 16 and 25 of 2019, September 27 of 2021, and January 14 of 2022 were 3.0, 1.5, 1.6, and 1.9 hr, respectively.
-Prior to each observation, a 10K equivalent noise switched calibration signal was recorded to enable calibration of the results.
+Prior to each observation, a 10K equivalent noise-switched calibration signal was recorded to enable calibration of the results.

 The data collected from the FAST radio telescope were processed using two individual search pipelines based on two pulsar/FRB single pulse searching packages: \emph{\sc presto}\footnote{\url{http://www.cv.nrao.edu/~sransom/presto/}}~\citep{Ransom01} and \emph{\sc heimdall}\footnote{\url{https://sourceforge.net/projects/heimdall-astro/}}.
 In both pipelines, the data sets were dedispersed in a range of DM values from 165 to 185\,cm$^{-3}\,$pc, with a step size of $0.01$\,cm$^{-3}$.
-Single pulse candidates with signal-to-noise ratio (S/N) greater than seven were recorded and visually inspected.
-A candidate was identified as a detected pulse if it had an S/N above seven in {\sc presto} or {\sc heimdall} and showed a plausible sweep in the de-dispersed frequency-time plane.
+Single pulse candidates with a signal-to-noise ratio (S/N) greater than seven were recorded and visually inspected.
+A candidate was identified as a detected pulse if it had an S/N above seven in {\sc presto} or {\sc heimdall} and showed a suggestive sweep in the de-dispersed frequency-time plane.

 To scale our data to $T_{\rm sys}$ units, we utilized the 10K equivalent noise switched calibration signal prior to each observation.
 We calibrated the flux density ($S$) of single pulses from Kelvin units to mJy by considering the zenith angle-dependent gain of the FAST telescope.
 This gain can be estimated using a function derived from observations of stable radio sources~\citep{Jiang20}.
 The standard deviation of the applied gains consistently remains around 3\% for all detections, with a maximum variation of approximately 14\%.
 For the majority of clusters, the pulses were calibrated using gains of around $16 {\rm K/Jy}$.
 This is because nearly 90\% of our pulses were detected at zenith angles below 26.4 degrees, corresponding to a stable gain.
 To compute the fluence ($F$), we integrated the pulse flux above the baseline, while the effective width ($W_{\rm ef}$) was determined by dividing the fluence by the pulse peak flux ($S_{\rm peak}$).